rpomponio/ML_working_group/README.md

 # Working group on topics in Machine Learning
 Code examples from working group in Neural Network Workshop Series

-Student leaders: Connor Elkhill, David Baraghosi
+Lead by: C. Elkhill and D. Baraghosi

 Faculty: Antonio Porras, PhD

 # Pre-requisites